 The consultation began at the 2008 Lambeth Conference, when the Anglican Communion was split over issues of same-sex unions and larger questions of Scriptural interpretation.

 At this conference Archbishop Colin Johnson of Toronto and the Rev. Canon Dr. Isaac Kawuki Mukasa, a Ugandan-Canadian now on staff with General Synod, began conversations with African bishops.
 Interested African dioceses started theological correspondence with Canadian counterparts, first on human sexuality and then mission.
-The consultation has now met in person several times and is continuing their work together.
+The consultation has now met in person six times and is continuing their work together.
+The next consultation is scheduled for May 2016 in Accra, Ghana.

 - View video interviews with the bishops at the 2012 Toronto consultation